deltagruppen/test/using_git_with_github.md

 We'll be using a branching model similar to the one described [here](http://nvie.com/posts/a-successful-git-branching-model/).
 You don't need to understand this in detail, since it won't really affect your day-to-day programming.

-### Interlude
-You're basically a Github pro by now.
-You're fluent in the language of repos, branching models, merges and so on.
-You know how to set up ssh authentication on your machine, and how to fork an open source project.
-You're the person people are going to ask when they need help with merge conflicts.

-Well done.
-It's all downhill from here.

 ### Collaboration
 If you were the only person working on a project, you'd be good to go now.
 (Un?)Fortunately you are not.
 There are nine other people on this project, which means that no matter how fantastic _you_ are at using source control, there's a 900% chance of someone else screwing up.
 Because that's what people do: Screw things up.
 Given the chance, _someone_ will merge premature code into the master branch.
 Or try to roll back a commit you've branched from.
 Or indent their code with tabs instead of spaces.
 Hell, they might even straight up nuke the repo by copy-pasting into the terminal from Stack Overflow.

-To stop this from happening we'll be using the fork & pull model of collaboration, explained [here](https://help.github.com/articles/using-pull-requests/#types-of-collaborative-development-models) and [here](http://nathanhoad.net/git-workflow-forks-remotes-and-pull-requests).
+To stop this from happening we'll be using the _fork & pull_ model of collaboration, explained [here](https://help.github.com/articles/using-pull-requests/#types-of-collaborative-development-models) and [here](http://nathanhoad.net/git-workflow-forks-remotes-and-pull-requests).

+#### Pull requests
+Pull requests are what drive the collaboration process, and as such are important to understand.
+Luckily, it's really easy!
+Once you've pushed your work to your remote fork a nice green button with the text "Compare & pull request" will appear on your project's page.
+If you're happy with your code, click that button and I (Mac) will be notified that you want to merge code into the project.
+If your code is up to par (which it is, of course), it will be merged.
+If not, the team will tell you what you need fix, and you go fix it and repeat the process.

+Again, [Github](https://help.github.com/articles/using-pull-requests/) has a really nice tutorial.

+### Intermediate pep talk
+You're basically a Github pro by now.
+You know how to set up ssh authentication on your machine.
+You're fluent in the language of repos, branches and commits.
+You know what a branching model is, and you can work with your teammates in a fork/pull fashion.

+Well done.
+It's all downhill from here :)